cloudflare/chanfana/README.md

 the argument.

 If you try to send a value that is not a Integer in this field a `ValidationError` will be raised that the Route will internally convert into a readable http 400 error.

+Endpoints can return both `Response` instances or just an object that internally will be returned as a JSON Response.

 ```ts
 import { OpenAPIRoute, Query, Int, Str } from '@cloudflare/itty-router-openapi'